helgek/home-assistant.io/source/_integrations/bluetooth.markdown

 Some systems may not come with Bluetooth and require a USB adapter.
 Installing an adapter for the first time may require multiple restarts for the device to be fully recognized.

-If you experience an unreliable Bluetooth connection, installing a short USB extension cable between your Bluetooth adapter and your Home Assistant server may improve reliability.
+__IMPORTANT NOTE:__ If you experience an unreliable Bluetooth (or Zigbee) connection, installing a short USB extension cable between your Bluetooth adapter and your Home Assistant server may improve reliability.
+This can especially result from USB3 port interferences (please see this [Intel Whitepaper](https://www.usb.org/sites/default/files/327216.pdf) for more information) intefering with 2.4 GHz signals which is the frequency e.g. of Bluetooth and Zigbee communication.
+The extension cable needs to be properly shielded which is often not the case for extension cables declaring that they're shielded.
+So you may have to find out doing your own testing.

+### USB extension cables with working shielding according to customer reviews / HA user experience

+[DELOCK Cable USB 2.0-A Plug > Jack ShapeCable](https://www.amazon.de/gp/product/B00N1R8AXI/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&th=1) .
+Available in other stores too: Use Delock item number 83497 for search online.

 ### Known working high-performance adapters